CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, RxAudio, TxCode, RxAudioSampleRate, RxAudioBitDepth } from 'frame-msg';
 import frameApp from './lua/audio_clip_frame_app.lua?raw';

+/**
-// Record an audio clip using Frame's microphone and play it back
+ * Demonstrates how to record an audio clip using Frame's microphone and play it back.
-// This example uses the RxAudio class to receive audio data from Frame export async function run() {
+ * This example utilizes the RxAudio class to receive audio data from the Frame device
+ * in non-streaming mode, then converts the raw PCM data to WAV format for playback
+ * using the Web Audio API.
+ */
+export async function run() {
   const frame = new FrameMsg();